“At the birth of the planet, the most beautiful encounter between land and sea must have been on the Montenegrin coast.”lord byron

 - Tourism has been growing quickly in Montenegro and is anticipated to be a strategic industry.

-- Sveti Stefan, an islet on the Budva Riveria, is certainly one of the biggest tourist draws of Montenegro.
-In fact, it was Marilyn Monroe’s favorite getaway destination in Europe.
+- Sveti Stefan, an islet on the Budva Riveria, is undoubtedly one of the biggest tourist draws of Montenegro.
+It was Marilyn Monroe’s favorite getaway destination in Europe.

 - Montenegro is a bird-watching paradise and draws bird watcher enthusiasts from all over the world.